jytan17/deep_learning_framework/README.md

 ```

 ## Acknowledgement
-This project is built on top of the source code from this amazing [tutorial](https://towardsdatascience.com/how-to-build-a-diy-deep-learning-framework-in-numpy-59b5b618f9b7).
+Pydeep was built on top of the source code from this amazing [tutorial](https://towardsdatascience.com/how-to-build-a-diy-deep-learning-framework-in-numpy-59b5b618f9b7).

+Pydeep2 is a more advanced (and my second) attempt at building a deep learning framework.
+I followed the chinese version of the book [Deep Learning From Scratch 3](https://www.amazon.co.jp/dp/4873119065/ref=cm_sw_em_r_mt_dp_U_e1WYEb24Q2).